 But someone added a LinkedIn profile and Twitter handle.
 The parents check those out.
 They love what they see.

 So, include your LinkedIn profile, Twitter address, and relevant social media hangouts.
 That way employers can dig deeper than your nanny housekeeper resume.

 Pro Tip: Tidy up your online presence.
 That tipsy pic of you in Cancun four years ago?
 That's not doing anybody any favors.
-See this guide for help.
+Clean up your online presence..

 Need more tips to write the best nanny resume since Jane Eyre's?
 See our article: "How to Make a Resume: A Step-by-Step Guide (+30 Examples)"

 You're making the switch to a "real job."

 But you don't get hired, because they think you were a "babysitter."

 You need to know how to make nanny sound good on a resume.

 So, here's how to include nanny experience on a resume for non-nanny jobs.